Martemyan Ryutin

 Martemyan Nikitich Ryutin (Мартемьян Никитич Рютин; 13 February 1890 – 10 January 1937) was a Russian Marxist activist, Bolshevik revolutionary, and a political functionary of the Russian Communist Party.
 Ryutin is best remembered as the leader of a pro-peasant political faction organized against Soviet leader Joseph Stalin in the early 1930s and as the primary author of a 200-page oppositional platform.

-Ryutin was arrested by the Soviet secret police, along with his co-thinkers, in what has come to be known as the Ryutin Affair.
-He was executed in January 1937 as part of the "Yezhovshchina" (Great Purge) conducted against political oppositionists and suspected economic "wreckers" and spies.
+Ryutin was arrested by the Soviet secret police, along with his co-thinkers, in what has come to be known as the Ryutin Affair, in September 1932.
+He was later executed in January 1937 as part of the “Yezhovshchina" conducted against political oppositionists and suspected economic "wreckers" and spies.

 During the final years of the Soviet Union, Ryutin was politically rehabilitated, and his lengthy critique of Stalin and his policies was published for the first time.
 The document saw its first edition in English translation in 2010.

 Biography

 Early years

 Martemyan Nikitich Ryutin was born on to a peasant family in Verkhne-Ryutino, a village in Irkutsk oblast in Siberia, then part of the Russian Empire.
 He was descended from an Estonian rebel who was exiled to Siberia in 1830.
 He worked in a factory from the age of 13, but later graduated from the Irkutsk Teachers' Seminary, and worked as a teacher and journalist.
 In October 1914, he joined the Menshevik faction of the Russian Social Democratic Labour Party Drafted into the Russian Army in June 1915, he reached the rank of ensign in a Siberian reserve regiment, and was transferred to Harbin, in China, where he was elected chairman of the Harbin garrison Soviet during the February Revolution, and joined the Bolsheviks in summer 1917, around the time that he was elected chairman of Harbin Soviet, but in December was forced to return to Irkutsk after the Chinese had threatened military action against radicalised Russian units in Harbin.
 During the Russian Civil War which followed the 1917 revolution, Ryutin commanded a military group in the Irkutsk region.